Most Frequently Asked Questions_Home Care Services, Packages, Levels, My Aged Care

 Reach out to us right away and let us assist you through this journey.
 Call us on 1300 023 676.

-A Home Care Agreement is an agreement between you and your Home Care Provider.
+A Service Agreement is an agreement between you and your Support at Home Provider.
 It details the services you want and the Provider will provide.
-Organising the Home Care Agreement comes after you have received your Home Care Package.
-Your services cannot commence without it.
+Organising a Service Agreement comes after you have received your Support at Home funding.
+Your services should not commence without it.

-Developing your Home Care Agreement is something you do in partnership with your Provider.
+Developing your Service Agreement is something you do in partnership with your Provider.

-After you've selected Alpha Support at Home as your Home Care Provider, we will collaborate with you to formulate a plan of care to support you living independently.
-This will lay the groundwork for your Home Care Agreement, detailing:
+After you've selected Alpha Support at Home as your Support at Home Provider, we will collaborate with you to formulate your personal Care Plan to support you living independently.
+This will lay the groundwork for your Service Agreement, detailing:

 • The manner in which your services will be provided